AlexVincenzo/AlexVincenzo/README.md

 ## Details

-- 🌱 I’m currently learning VueJS and Front-End Skills
+- 🌱 I’m currently learning front-end skills

 - ⚡ Fun fact: I am always interested in looking for new and efficient things